-When there is a need to appoint a new director, whether due to retirement of a director, growth or complexity of the Company's business, the NC and each individual director will source for suitable candidates based on their extensive networks and contacts.
-External consultants may also be engaged to identify potential candidates.
+When there is a need to appoint a new director, whether due to retirement of a director, growth or increased complexity of the Company's business, the NC and each individual director will try to source for suitable candidates based on their networks and contacts.
+External consultants may also be engaged to identify potential candidates if necessary.

-In the selection process, the NC determines the skills and experience appropriate for the appointee having regard to those of the existing directors and any other likely changes to the Board.
+In the selection process, the NC determines the necessary skills and experience of the potential appointee having regard to those of the existing directors and any other likely changes to the Board.
 Diversity of experience and appropriate skills which are considered in the selection process include leadership, banking and finance industry experience, management expertise and knowledge in accounting, internal controls, compliance and risk management.
-In addition, the NC takes into consideration the current Board size and its mix, the additional skills and experience that will enhance the core competencies of the Board.
+In addition, the NC takes into consideration the current Board size and its mix, the additional skills and experience that will enhance the competencies and effectiveness of the Board.
+The Board Diversity Policy provides that the NC shall endeavour to ensure female candidates are included for consideration when identifying candidates to be appointed as new directors, with the aim of having at least one female director on the Board.
 The NC identifies and shortlists potential candidates for interview.
 The NC then proceeds to assess the suitability of the candidates based on the following criteria before recommending the appointment to the Board:

-- (a) Independence; - (b) Whether the candidate can fulfil the Monetary Authority of Singapore's ("MAS") fit and proper guidelines; - (c) Other directorships held; - (d) Ability to commit sufficient time to the affairs of the Company; - (e) Contribution to the overall balance of the composition of the Board; and
+- (a) Independence;

+- (b) Whether the candidate can fulfil the Monetary Authority of Singapore's ("MAS") fit and proper guidelines;

+- (c) Other directorships held;

-(f) Age, experience, track record and other relevant factors as determined by the NC.
+- (d) Ability to commit sufficient time to the affairs of the Company; - (e) Contribution to the overall balance of the composition of the Board; and - (f) Age, experience, track record and other relevant factors as determined by the NC.